NuriaQueralt/BH24-ga4gh-vrs-rdf-schema/paper/paper.md

 We modelled the GA4GH VRS standard into RDF to standardise genomic variation description.
 The importance of aligning with VRS is for interoperability with semantic web technologies, frameworks and linked data networks such as the [https://rdfportal.org/](https://rdfportal.org/), the European Joint Programme Rare Diseases Virtual Platform or the SPHN federated health data network, and with tools such as VRSAnnotator ([https://github.com/ohsu-comp-bio/vrs-annotator/tree/main](https://github.com/ohsu-comp-bio/vrs-annotator/tree/main)) for further VCF annotation.

 ## Future work
+Some next steps are:
-To finish the RDF modelling for all the objects of the VRS specification.
-To demonstrate the model with a use case.
+- To finish the RDF modelling for all the objects of the VRS specification.
+- To check the interoperability with GA4GH Phenopackets RDF schema.
+- To demonstrate the model with several use cases.

 We welcome feedback and contributions from the community.
 Please, use the issue and pull requests system at https://github.com/NuriaQueralt/ga4gh-vrs-rdf-schema